mdzhang/datacamp-notes/machine_learning/supervised/4-tree_models.md

 ## Ensemble learning

 - **ensemble methods**: compensate for weakness of CARTs by aggregating the predictions of trees that are trained differently
+    - **base learner**: individual learning algorithm in an ensemble algorithm
 - **ensemble learning**
     - train different models on same dataset
         - models can use different algorithms e.g. decision tree, linear regression, kNN, etc.